 Crain’s story becomes even more profound when you consider her personal beliefs about pregnancy and abortion.
 Crain was pro-life and felt that, for herself, she wouldn’t ever seek an abortion.
 Her belief was a personal one, based on her own belief system, and she wasn’t concerned with whether or not the government restricted or regulated abortion access.
 Her stance, aligning with Texas’ laws, ultimately prevented her from the medical intervention and life-saving care she required.
 In an article published in The Texas Tribune, Crain’s mother, Dorthy Fails, felt that doctors were more concerned with monitoring the fetal heartbeat than caring for her daughter.
 “I know it sounds selfish, and God knows I would rather have both of them.
 But if I had to choose, I would have chosen my daughter,” said Fails.

 These abortion laws are putting women, families and friends in impossible situations, ones where they are forced to watch their daughters, sisters and mothers be denied proper medical intervention and care.
 Despite exceptions when the mother is in danger coupled with Crain’s clear signs of sepsis, it should’ve saved her life.
-Instead, a lack of clarity and fear of misinterpreting the law led to extremely delayed medical care, resulting in the death of both Crain and her baby.
+Instead, a lack of clarity and fear of misinterpreting the law led to extremely delayed medical care, resulting in the death of Crain and her child.
 Neveah Crain’s heartbreaking and preventable death is a devastating example of how abortion restrictions aren’t protecting lives; instead, they are putting them at risk.
-These laws that are supposedly designed to “protect the sanctity of life” instead create dangerous situations where doctors don’t act in time, and women are left without the medical care they require.
+These laws that are supposedly designed to “protect the sanctity of life” instead create dangerous situations where doctors don’t act in time and women are left without the medical care they require.
 Crain’s death serves as a reminder that the cost of these abortion restrictions are women.